Lord Charles FitzRoy (British Army officer, born 1791)

-Major Lord Charles FitzRoy (28 February 1791 – 17 June 1865) was a British Army officer and Whig politician who served in the Napoleonic Wars.
+Lieutenant-Colonel Lord Charles FitzRoy (28 February 1791 – 17 June 1865) was a British Army officer and Whig politician who served in the Napoleonic Wars.
 He fought at the Battle of Waterloo and later held political office as Vice-Chamberlain of the Household between 1835 and 1838.

 Background

 Charles Fitzroy was born on 28 February 1791, the second son of George FitzRoy, 4th Duke of Grafton and his wife Lady Charlotte Maria Waldegrave, daughter of James Waldegrave, 2nd Earl Waldegrave.
 Henry FitzRoy, 5th Duke of Grafton was his elder brother.

 Army career

 Fitzroy was commissioned into the British Army in 1807 and fought in the 1809 Battle of Corunna of the Peninsular War, before joining the Walcheren Campaign the same year.
 He subsequently joined Lord Hill's staff in Spain and was present at the capture of Badajoz in 1812 and the battles of Vittoria, the Pyrenees, Nivelle, the Nive, Orthez and Toulouse serving as a Deputy Assistant Adjutant General (DAAG).

 At the Battle of Waterloo in 1815, Fitzroy served on Wellington's staff as a captain in the 1st Regiment of Foot Guards and an Assistant Adjutant General (AAG).
 He then served on Wellington's staff in the army of occupation in Paris after Waterloo.
 His portrait was painted by Edouard Pingret (who also painted a very similar portrait of Colonel Dawson Kelly) in 1818 wearing the Waterloo medal on his AAG uniform.
 He retired from the army on half pay as a major and brevet lieutenant-colonel of the 27th Regiment of Foot in 1821.

 In retirement, he was chairman of the Finance Committee and honorary member of the 43rd Middlesex Rifle Volunteers.